Thursday, July 28

 Facts about the Picasso Moth:

-1. The Picasso moth can be found living in Northeast India and Southeast Asia.
+1. The Picasso moth lives in Northeast India and Southeast Asia.

 2. There are over 155,000 different species of moths living all over the world.
 Here is a list of some of those moths in alphabetical order: